keocher/flock-app/docs/merge-notes.md

 - [ ] CRUD for modules.
 Add modules on the browse modules page and allow a user to sign up.
 This adds the module to user profile.
 Users can then only add posts with module tag of courses they are signed up to (add-post page update required) and also only shows posts on homepage of modules they are signed up to
 - [ ] make likes functional
 - [ ] make comments functional
+- [ ] make info page more relevent to project

 **Edited: Arran**